-2.3.2 Financial Services
+2.3.2 Budget & Treasury

-Budget & Treasury manages the financial affairs of municipality to ensure the optimum use of all municipal assets.
+Budget & Treasury is headed by the Chief Financial Officer (CFO), manages the financial affairs of municipality to ensure the optimum use of all municipal assets.
 In essence, it is the protector of the public purse as it levies taxes and charges on the public, collects the taxes and charges for the public, and administers the expenditure of those taxes and charges on goods, services and assets on behalf of the public.

-- · Revenue,
+- Revenue & Income

 - Expenditure

 - Supply Chain

-- · Budget and treasury
+- Budget and Treasury